Who is eligible to play in the CCYL?

-- Bambino Buddy Ball/Special Olympics Softball Players may be age 5 - 105.
+- Bambino Buddy ball players may be age 5 - 105.

-- Registration fees are designed to help cover the cost of operations for CCYL.
-Your registration fee includes: a team uniform consisting of a hat, jersey, pants (shorts for softball), socks, belt, plus five CCYL Merchant Value Cards.
-(Family max is ten value cards.)
-T-Ball receives only a hat and jersey plus the five CCYL Merchant Value Cards.
-The maximum registration paid per family with multiple CCYL players is $300.
+- Registration fees are non-refundable.
+Registration fees are designed to help cover the cost of operations for CCYL.
+Your registration fee includes: a team uniform consisting of a hat, jersey, pants (shorts for softball), socks, belt

 What exactly are the Value Cards?

 - In-person registrations take place between late January and early March at various locations and times.
-Please check the Master Schedule on the CCYL website for exact dates, locations and times.
+This information can be found on our website and Facebook page (www.facebook.com/charlescountyyouthleague)